Page 1: Biography

 Furnisher and upholsterer, singing teacher, composer, astronomer

-This biography, written by Wayne Orchiston, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Wayne Orchiston, was first published in the Dictionary of New Zealand Biography in 1996.

 John Grigg was born in London, England, on 4 June 1838, the son of James Grigg, chief clerk and financial manager of a home-furnishing business, and his wife, Ruth Jones (formerly Martin).
 Both parents died during his teenage years.
 Grigg received a good education, including a grounding in mathematics and science.
 He also belonged to choral societies, played the violin and a variety of wind instruments, and qualified as a music teacher.